Mikerniker/WaffleMe/README.md

 - Choose between 'Waffle' and 'Hacker' buttons.
 - Earn waffles based on correct choices.

+## Future Improvements

+- Fix glitches and improve user experience.
+- Organize and fix code to make it cleaner.

+- Feel free to clone the repository, explore the code!

+Thank you for visiting!

 ## References

 - [Session State Reference](https://stackoverflow.com/questions/77588263/how-to-make-session-state-persist-after-button-click-in-streamlit/77588562#77588562)